Commercial and Residential KnoxBox

 To request a Fire Incident Report - and all other non-medical incident reports - contact Susan Holtzman at 434.970.3322.

 An incident report that includes an EMS response is considered to be a “Medical Incident Report” and is only available to the patient, the patient’s legal counsel, or someone designated by the patient.
+A formal HIPAA Privacy Rights Request Form must be completed before the record can be released to any party.

 General Public Records Requests